 Habits that May Contribute to Vertigo

 You may also be able to reduce the frequency and severity of vertigo by making a few lifestyle adjustments.
 Here are some common habits that increase the likelihood of experiencing vertigo.

 - Tobacco usage – Whether you smoke it or chew it, tobacco is going to make your blood vessels constrict.
 Constricted blood vessels mean less blood flow to the ears and brain.
 In other words, all of the parts of the body connected to vertigo are negatively affected by tobacco use.

 - Alcohol abuse – Alcohol dries a person out.
-While that may seem like a good thing, especially if you are trying to reduce fluid retention in the body, this isn’t the way to do it.
+While that may seem like a good thing, this isn’t the way to do it.
 Some patients have found that drinking alcohol significantly increases symptoms.

-- Poor posture – A hunched position is bad on the neck, and anything that is bad on the neck is going to increase vertigo.
-The neck influences both blood flow to the brain and ears as well as how well fluid can drain away from the ears.
+- Poor posture – A hunched position harms the neck, and anything that is bad on the neck can increase vertigo.
+The neck influences both blood flow to the brain and ears.
+Also, how well fluid can drain away from the ears.

 - Smartphone addiction – Along with poor posture, smartphone addiction can really hurt the neck.
 While the spine can easily balance the 10-12 pounds of the human head, leaning forward to look at your phone over and over throughout the day can increase the pressure to 60 pounds.

 Stress is another factor to consider if you deal with recurring vertigo since many patients consider it to be their number one trigger.
 Don’t make the mistake of giving into some of the habits noted above to try and deal with your stress as they will only make vertigo worse.
 Instead, focus on positive stress relievers such as talking about your concerns with a loved one or a professional, taking part in a relaxing hobby, getting regular exercise, and going for a therapeutic massage.